Understanding Non-Potable Water

 Rainwater

 Rainwater is one of the safest external sources of water and can be collected using barrels or other containers.
-Though typically cleaner than other sources, rainwater should still be filtered and treated before drinking.
+Although typically cleaner than many other sources, rainwater should still be filtered and treated before drinking to ensure safety.
 Learn more about creating a rain harvesting system.

 Solar Still

 You can create a solar still by digging a hole, placing a container in the center, covering the hole with plastic, and putting a small rock in the center to weigh it down.
 As the sun heats the area, moisture from the ground and plants will evaporate, collect on the plastic, and drip into the container.
-Filter the water before drinking.
+Always filter the water before drinking to remove any potential contaminants.

 Ground Water